libffcv/ffcv/docs/parameter_tuning.rst

 Scenario: Multi-GPU training (1 model, multiple GPUs)
 -----------------------------------------------------

-FFCV's :class:`~ffcv.loader.Loader` class offers a flag ``distributed`` that will make the loader behave similarly to the PyTorch's ``DistributedSampler`` used in a ``DataLoader``.
+FFCV's :class:`~ffcv.loader.Loader` class offers a flag ``distributed`` that will make the loader behave similarly to the PyTorch's ``DistributedSampler`` used with their ``DataLoader``.
 If that's what your code is using, switching to FFCV should just be a matter of replacing the data loader.

 FFCV should also work fine with PyTorch's ``DataParallel`` wrapper but we agree with the developers and recommend you use ``DistributedDataParallel`` with FFCV's ``distributed`` flag enabled.